mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

   <img src="/assets/supported_integrations.png" />
 </p>

 Let's look at sample codes showing how to connect to each of the supported integrations.
+You can also have a look at the particular [databases' handler files here](https://github.com/mindsdb/mindsdb/tree/staging/mindsdb/integrations/handlers) to see their connection arguments.

 ### Airtable